The Rare Disease

 Currently, RDNN is looking to develop a volunteer nurse network to help alleviate the pressures on families and patients affected by rare diseases, to develop a website to help link nurses with experience of rare disease together, and ultimately develop connected health technologies to improve care.

-For more information contact Kay in the first instance.
+For more information contact Jo in the first instance.